-I met up with the guide, Erlendur, at Mývatn very early in the morning as we had a long, exciting day ahead of us.
-Saga Travel specializes in slow travel with small groups and there were only 2 other passengers with us on this tour.
+We met up with the guide, Erlendur, at Mývatn very early in the morning as we had a long, exciting day ahead of us.

-We headed straight towards the highlands, got off ring-road 1 and onto the mountain road F88.
-There are several unbridged rivers on the way so a 4x4 is needed for the highlands.
-From ring-road 1 there is a 100 km distance to Askja.
+We headed straight towards the highland, got off ring-road 1, and onto the mountain road F88.
+There are several unbridged rivers on the way so a 4x4 is needed for the highland.
+From ring road 1 there is a 100 km distance to Askja.

 Our first stop was at Hrossaborg, a 10,000-year-old crater that looks like an amphitheater.
 Our driver-guide drove into the crater where he let some air off the tires (33 psi to 15 psi) to give the tires a wider grip.
 With the deflated tires it is not possible to drive faster than 60-70 km/h or the tires will overheat.